More to Medical School

 The Bottom, Saba, Dutch Caribbean

 We feel it is important for incoming unaccompanied students, single or married, to stay in dormitories during their first semester.
+This helps them get accustomed to campus life and connect with their fellow students.

-Consistent with the institution's commitment to supporting the broader community, these dormitories are owned by Saba residents.
-You'll find a list of current dormitory charges on the Financial Information page.
+Consistent with the institution’s commitment to supporting the broader community, these dormitories are owned by Saba residents.
+You’ll find a list of current dormitory charges on the financial information page.

 More information about dormitory housing is available from the Housing Coordinator.

-After the first semester, all students move out of the dorms.
+After the first semester, most students move out of the dorms.
 A wide range of fully furnished apartments and houses are available for rent throughout the island.
 In addition, many families on Saba have private rooms for rent.

-Saba is known for it's charming, Dutch-inspired architecture, and many homes afford stunning views of the water and mountains.
+Saba is known for its charming, Dutch-inspired architecture, and many homes afford stunning views of the water and mountains.

 More information about off-campus housing is available from the Housing Coordinator.